 Ansaldo STS considers the supply chain management process a critical factor for the success of its business.
 Strategic procurement management requires a broad vision of the process along the entire value chain, from the definition of product specifications and service to delivery.
-Ansaldo STS’s management method is interfunctional and provides for the involvement and approval of all bodies concerned by the overall logistics.
+Ansaldo STS has adopted an interdepartmental management approach which provides for the involvement and approval of all bodies concerned by the overall logistics.

-Given that it designs, builds and operates transportation and signaling systems for railway and urban rail transport, Ansaldo STS’s supplies include:
+Given that it designs, builds and operates transportation and signalling systems for railways and urban rail transport, Ansaldo STS’s supplies include:

-- Materials – purchase of electronic cards, mechanical and plastic parts, wayside equipment, cables, racks, cabins, industrial PCs, on-board equipment and electromechanical components.
+- Materials – purchase of circuit boards, mechanical and plastic parts, wayside equipment, cables, racks, cabins, industrial PCs, on-board equipment and electromechanical components.

 - Services – facility management and HSE, payroll services, professional and ICT services, logistics services and travel.

 - Business services – engineering and development services and RAMS activities (reliability, maintenance, availability and security).

 - Turnkey projects and subcontracts – the award of a turnkey contact relates to systems that interact with the rest of the technologies for the specific contract, such as installation systems, telecommunications systems, auxiliary braking systems, power supply and systems, supervision and control systems, depots for equipment, signalling systems, rails and civil works.

 Orders in 2017 by suppliers’ geographic location were as follows: